 You pay your bills on time and never miss a payment.
-If you’re still having trouble with credit, something on your free credit report could be scaring lenders.
+If you’re still having trouble with credit, something on your credit report could be scaring lenders.

-“That would raise some questions,” he says.
+“That would raise some questions,” says Norm Magnuson, vice president of public affairs for the Consumer Data Industry Association, the trade association for credit-reporting companies.
 “It could be an indicator of something that’s going on.
 I don’t think it’s in the best interest of any consumer to go out there and be a collector of credit lines.”

-A housing short sale
+2. A housing short sale

 “The way the account is closed out is that it is settled for a lesser amount than you agreed to pay originally,” she says.
 “The status is ‘settled.’
 And it’s just as negative as a foreclosure.”